-The competition consists of two selection rounds and a final round.
+The competition consists of three rounds of selection tests and a global finals.

-- In the first round, participants tackle 12 problems, each requiring only the final answer to be solved in 120 minutes.
+The first round is an open exam where participants tackle 12 problems, each requiring only the final answer to be solved in 120 minutes.
 One point is awarded for every correct answer and no points for wrong answers.
-The maximum score is 12.

-- Top scorers are granted entry to the second round.
+Top scorers from the first round are granted entry to the invitation-only second round.
 Here students attend a 10-day bootcamp with International Mathematicians.
-The results from the bootcamp are summed, and the top students are invited to the final round.
+The results from the bootcamp are summed, and the top students are invited to participate in the national final round.

-- In the final round, students have four hours to solve four problems.
+In the third and final round, students have four hours to solve four problems.
 These problems do not only require correct answers, but proper argumentation and proof.

-To be eligible to apply for MOP2020, students must meet all the following criteria:
+To be eligible, candidates must meet all the following criteria:

-To Apply, kindly fill out the ONLINE REGISTRATION FORM
+To Apply, kindly fill out the ONLINE FORM

-The Math Olympiad Program is coached by some of the brightest minds in mathematics such as: Dr. Mark Saul- Director, American Math Competition, Prof. Moon Duchin- Harvard, Prof. David Savitt- Harvard, Saranesh Prembabu- MIT/ Harvard, Ashwath Thirumalai- MIT, Pius Onah- Cambridge University, Timothy Chu- USAMO Winner /MIT, Sefa Adzo Yakpo- GHAMO Winner /MIT, Brian Basham- MIT/Google and Yao Ohene- Harvard.
+Faculty: The Ghana Math Olympiad Program is coached by some of the brightest minds in mathematics such as: Dr. Mark Saul, Prof. Moon Duchin- Harvard, Prof. David Savitt- Harvard, Saranesh Prembabu- MIT/ Harvard, Ashwath Thirumalai- MIT, Pius Onah- Cambridge, Timothy Chu- USAMO Winner /MIT, Sefa Adzo Yakpo- GHAMO Winner /MIT, Brian Basham- MIT/Google and Yao Ohene- Harvard.